Linuxbrew/brew/docs/Maintainer-Guidelines.md

 functionality is consistently available.

-If the formula uses a repository, then the `url` parameter should have a tag or revision. `url` s have versions and are stable (not yet implemented!).
+If the formula uses a repository, then the `url` parameter should have a tag or revision. `url`s have versions and are stable (not yet implemented!).

-## Common “Gotchas”
+## Common “gotchas”
 1. [Ensure you have set your username and email address properly](https://help.github.com/articles/setting-your-email-in-git/)
-2. Sign off cherry-picks if you amended them, [GitX-dev](https://github.com/rowanj/gitx) can do this, otherwise there is a command line flag for it)
+2. Sign off cherry-picks if you amended them ([GitX-dev](https://github.com/rowanj/gitx) can do this, otherwise there is a command-line flag for it)
 3. If the commit fixes a bug, use “Fixes \#104” syntax to close the bug report and link to the commit